Skip to content

 Donate

-Is THE BORNE FOUNDATION a good charity?
+Is The Borne Foundation a good charity?

-THE BORNE FOUNDATION scores 77/100 (Good) on our Clarity Score, with 67% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Borne Foundation scores 72/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£1.7m total income, 67% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 London · UK-wide · SW6 4RF Reg 1167073 Registered charity Official website Charity Commission register